sfabbro/canfar.github.io/docs/quick_start_en.md

 This quick start guide will demonstrate how to:

-* create, configure, and interact with OpenStack cloud and Virtual Machines (VMs)
+* create, configure, and interact with OpenStack cloud and CANFAR Virtual Machines (VMs)
 * store files with the CANFAR VOSpace storage
 * launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step